ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ### IOOS Ingest

 The **`ioos_ingest`** flag is intended to flag datasets that, in the rare case, should **not** be harvested by IOOS national products (such as the IOOS Catalog and Sensor Map).
 This allows data providers and ERDDAP operators the ability to exclude datasets that aren't  allowed for these public products on an individual basis.
 For example, an IOOS RA might host data owned by a private industry group who places sharing restrictions on their datasets.
 Note: RAs who are Certified RICEs must adhere to the NOAA data sharing policy and strive to make data publicly available, regardless of funding relationships with data providers.
+Therefore, this flag should be used for rare exceptions to this rule.

 Name | Convention | Description | Type | Role